ajwhitin/TieTech/README.md

 **About the Project**

 TieTech is a device that is used to aid in the teaching and assessment of health care providers and students who use surgical knot tying.
 This device provides real time tension display and quantitative data!
-The device is control via a standalone user interface designed in MATLAB App designer.
+The device is control via a user interface designed in MATLAB App designer.
 Its key features include:
 - Start/Stop button
 - Export/save button
 - Balance button